-Identification of Deceased Individual (Please Print Clearly)
+dentification of Deceased Individual (Please Print Clearly)

-Last Name:
+ast Name:

-First Name:
+irst Name:

-Date of Birth:
+rate of Birth:

-Date of Death:
+rate of Death:

-Home Address (a at time of death):
+ome Address (at time of death):

+y signing below, I,,

-r, I,, First Name, Last Name (Please Print Clearly)
+First Name, Last Name (Please Print Clearly) TTEST to the following:

-ATTEST to the fo nowing.

 1. I am the Deceased's (select one):

-Spouse or partner Child Parent Sibling (brother or sister)

-- \\\\ Other: \\\\\\ (describe relationship) - 2.
-I have assumed responsibility for the administration of the Deceased's estate (meaning making burial and funeral arrangements and dealing with the Deceased's financial matters). - To the best of my knowledge, the Deceased died without a Last Will and Testament (Will) (or the Deceased died with a Will but that Will did not name a valid Executor) and there is no courtappointed Administrator for the Deceased's estate. - 4.
-I know of no one else who has assumed or intends to assume responsibility for the administration of the Deceased's estate.
+Spouse or partner Child Parent Sibling (brother or sister) Other: (describe relationship) I have assumed responsibility for the administration of the Deceased's estate (meaning making burial and funeral arrangements and dealing with the Deceased's financial matters).
+To the best of my knowledge, the Deceased died without a Last Will and Testament (Will) (or the Deceased died with a Will but that Will did not name a valid Executor) and there is no contappointed Administrator for the Deceased's estate.
+I know of no one else who has assumed or intends to assume responsibility for the

+administration of the Deceased's estate.
-Authorization for a Copy of or to Disclose Personal Health Information

-On the basis of my authority as attested to in this document:

-I would like my own copy of the Deceased's personal health information (describe information)
+uthorization for a Copy of or to Disclose Personal Health Information In the basis of my authority as attested to in this document: I would like my own copy of the Deceased's personal health information (describe information) n)

 Or

-I consent to [NAME of IPHCO] disclosing the Deceased's personal health information to:
+I consent to [NAME of IPHCO] disclosing g the Deceased's personal health information to:

-for the following purposes: \\\\\
+for the following purposes:

-I understand the purposes for disclosing this personal health information to the person(s) noted above.
-I understand that I can choose not to give this permission.
+ersonal health information to the person(s) noted abordermission. ve

+·

 Signature

 Date (YYYY/MM/DD)